arudrra/Colorizer/README.md

 `python colorize.py -f /Users/arudrra/Images -srgb 100 141 145 -hrgb 194 0 24`

 Here is how the original image would look with the command above.
-The shadows are pulled towards the blue tone rgb(100,141,145) and shadows pulled towards the red tone rgb(194,0,24) thus overriding the original orange and teal tones.
+The shadows are pulled towards the blue tone rgb(100,141,145) and highlights are pulled towards the red tone rgb(194,0,24) thus overriding the original orange and teal tones.

 ![Imgur](https://i.imgur.com/LgxtiET.jpg)